minnestar/sessionizer/README.md

  $ bundle exec rake app:make_believe
 ```

-If you need to restart the unicorn processes within the virtual box you
-can alway use the alias `railsup`.

-### Deploying to Heroku
+## Deploying to Heroku

 1. Create an application.
-Sessionizer runs on the default Cedar stack.
+Sessionizer runs on the default `heroku-18` stack.
 2. Add the memcache add-on: `heroku addons:add memcached:5mb`
 3. Run `heroku run rake db:migrate`
 4. Run `heroku run rake db:seed`
 5. Set a username and password for the Sessionizer admin: `heroku config:add SESSIONIZER_ADMIN_USER=foo SESSIONIZER_ADMIN_PASSWORD=bar`
-6. Set a MANDRILL_MINNESTAR_USERNAME, MANDRILL_MINNESTAR_PASSWORD
+6. Set a MANDRILL_MINNESTAR_USERNAME, MANDRILL_MINNESTAR_PASSWORD - These can be omitted if this app is for testing.
 7. Create the first event by navigating to `/admin/events` or using the
    console
 8. Since the app is in a git subtree (src/ directory), you need to push